 Limit changes remain in effect as long as the monitoring system retains power, but return to the factory or institutional default limit settings at power off.
+Limit changes also return to factory or institutional defaults when the alarm mode is changed (e.g., from Adult to Neonate).
 Only qualified service personnel may configure and save institutional defaults as described in the Service Manual.